Cycling across the country to support JDRF

 HAMBURG, N.Y.
-(WIVB) — A crowd of friends, family and colleagues sent Darwin Ost off on his 2,400 mile journey across the country for JDRF, this morning.
+(WIVB) — A crowd of friends, family, and colleagues sent Darwin Ost off on his 2,400-mile journey across the country for JDRF, Monday morning.

 Ost left from the Buffalo Ford Stamping Plant, where he works as the UAW health and safety representative.
 He’s been with the company for the past 27 years and says its’ always been a supporter of the foundation.